RasmusLiltorp/taros/README.md

 - 🖼 When a user sends a screenshot or photo, Taros extracts the text using OCR, and can optionally pass both the text and the raw image to the AI model for visual understanding.

-- 🔄 Some operations (like vision processing or large document searches) take time.
-Taros supports async processing with callback URLs, so your client can continue without blocking and receive results once ready.

-- 🔐 Taros uses layered authentication: API keys for infrastructure-level security, and JWTs for bot-specific identity.
-This makes it safe to use in both server-side code and browser-based apps.

----

-## 🧠 How it works

-When your app or bot sends a request, Taros orchestrates the flow:

-1. Retrieves the bot's configuration
-2. (Optional) Searches relevant documents
-3. (Optional) Processes any attached images
-4. Sends the compiled context to the AI model
-5. Returns or pushes the response via callback

----

-## ⚙️ Architecture

-Taros is built as a microservice system, orchestrated via a central controller that coordinates chat requests across modular services:

-- **Orchestrator**: Core logic and routing
-- **AI Service**: Handles model interactions, fallback, and OCR/vision integration *(currently only GPT)*
-- **Training Service**: Embeds and searches for documents
-- **OCR Service**: Extracts text from uploaded images
-- **Account Service**: Stores bot configs and billing data
-- **Configuration Layer**: Caches bot settings for ultra-fast access, even at scale
-- **Callback Support**: Lets long-running operations finish in the background

-Services communicate via HTTPS with API key authentication and support both synchronous and async patterns via callbacks.

 ---

 ## 🚀 Getting Started